Erin-Weiss/Erin-Weiss.github.io/README.md

 ## About

-I build machine learning systems that go beyond the notebook.
-My recent work covers the full ML lifecycle: exploratory analysis, feature engineering, model comparison across multiple architectures, and production deployment with containerization, orchestration, monitoring, and CI/CD.
-I've trained models that predict within ~$1,300 of true market prices across 243k records and deployed them as production APIs with automated testing, health monitoring, and autoscaling infrastructure.
+I build machine learning systems and the infrastructure to deploy them.
+My recent work covers the full ML lifecycle: exploratory analysis, feature engineering, model comparison across multiple architectures, and deployment with containerization, orchestration, monitoring, and CI/CD.
+I've trained models that predict within ~$1,300 of true market prices across 243k records and packaged them as production-ready APIs with automated testing, health monitoring, and autoscaling infrastructure.

 I'm equally comfortable deep in a feature importance analysis as I am writing Dockerfiles and Kubernetes manifests.
-I care about building models that are validated, documented, and ready to serve real traffic, not just ones that perform well in a notebook.
+I care about building models that are validated, documented, and ready to serve real traffic.

 **Live portfolio →** [erin-weiss.github.io](https://erin-weiss.github.io/index.html)